How does the IW25 Compare with “Whole House” Dehumidifier Systems?

 Whole home dehumidifiers are generally engineered for typical single family homes, which on average start at 1900 square feet.
 Whole House systems can be used in smaller properties, but you would be purchasing more coverage than you need at a higher price*. (*SEE CHART)

-The IW25 can work in basements and specific targeted areas of single family homes (just like the Portables and Whole House systems), but was specifically engineered for apartment and multifamily properties that are on average smaller than single family homes.
+The IW25 can work in specific targeted areas of single family homes, and smaller spaces (just like the Portables and Whole House systems), but was specifically engineered for apartment and multifamily properties that are on average smaller than single family homes.

 The IW25 also addresses the unique issue of occupant behavior, a factor a typical single family home owner does not have to contend with when trying to resolve high humidity issues.
 In an apartment, the property owner generally is not the one living in the unit, and typical dehumidifier products on the market today require occupant participation (running the unit appropriately, having it set to the appropriate levels, changing/cleaning filters, emptying reservoirs, general maintenance and upkeep, etc).
 If the occupant is not invested in the resolution of the high humidity issues, chances are the solution won’t work effectively, negating the purpose of the product in the first place.